Disadvantaged Business Enterprise Program

 We believe the businesses and people building our transit system should represent the demographics and diversity of our region.
 That’s why we are committed to providing opportunities for Disadvantaged Business Enterprises (DBEs) and a diverse workforce in our efforts to improve mobility throughout the Portland metro area.

-In order to accomplish this, our Department of Transit Equity, Inclusion and Commnity Affairs oversees a nationally recognized DBE program.
+In order to accomplish this, our Department of Transit Equity, Inclusion and Community Affairs oversees a nationally recognized DBE program.
 We also promote opportunities for women and people of color through our construction workforce hiring and training program.

 What is a DBE?